 - 1. For floor-standing installation, the location must be capable of maintaining a horizontal surface within $\pm 5^{\circ}$. - 2.
 The floor and frame must have adequate hardness. - 3.
 The location must be able to maintain flatness so that excess force is not exerted on the installed part. - (If flatness cannot be ensured, adjust with a liner.
 Flatness of setting surface: under 0.3) - 4.
 The ambient operating temperature must be between 0°C and 45°C. (Starting in low temperatures increases the viscosity of grease and oil, which can lead to deviation errors and excess loads.
 In such cases, move the robot at low speeds before operating.) - 5.
 Relative humidity must be 35% to 85% RH.
 In addition, there must not be any condensation. - 6.
-Altitude: up to 1,000 meters above mean sea level - 7.
-The location must have little dirt, dust, oil, smoke or water, etc. - 8.
-The location must have no flammable or corrosive fluids or gases. - 9.
+The location must have little dirt, dust, oil, smoke or water, etc. - 7.
+The location must have no flammable or corrosive fluids or gases. - 8.
 The location must not be subject to large vibrations.
-(0.5 G or less) - 10.
-The location must be well protected against electrical noise. - 11.
+(0.5 G or less) - 9.
+The location must be well protected against electrical noise. - 10.
 The location must safeguard a space that is larger than the robot arm's motion range. - (1) Install a safety fence around the robot, and make sure that it does not interfere with surrounding equipment, even when the arm has tools or workpieces mounted and is extended to its maximum motion range. - (2) Minimize the number of entrance gates in the safety fence (only one is best) and equip the entrance gate with a safety plug.
 Enter and exit the fence from here. - (3) For details concerning safety fences, observe the ISO 10218 requirements.